trevisanj/PFANT/fortran/README.md

 - `module`, `subroutine`, and `function`: at least one description line
 - `subroutine` or `function` arguments: at least one sentence for each argument
 - variables declared in the header section of a module: at least one sentence
-- when the logic becomes tricky, it is a kind gesture to explain what the code is doing
+- when the logic becomes tricky, it is a kind gesture (both for others and for yourself in the future) to explain what the code is doing

 For more on software documentation, there is an inspiring treaty available at http://www.agilemodeling.com/essays/agileDocumentation.htm.